 Early Childhood Reading Certificate Program

 The AMS Early Childhood Reading Certificate Program is designed for Early Childhood Montessori teachers who are interested in applying the most recent research-based strategies for exploring reading in their Montessori environments.
-This class will help you to develop an understanding of the essential components of reading and reading continuums that will enhance Montessori teachers’ ability to follow children’s development as readers.
+This class will help you develop an understanding of the essential components of reading and reading continuums that will enhance your ability to follow children’s development as readers.
 Matching children to their developmental stage on the continuum leads to an exploration of literacy strategies that support individual children.
 You will leave with a toolkit that enables you to extend the Montessori curriculum and enhance the reading development of young children.

 What to Expect

-Join a cohort of learners for a six-week program with 6 modules of self-guided study and live experiences held via Zoom.
+Join a cohort of learners for a seven-week program with 6 modules of self-guided study and live experiences held via Zoom.
 There will be assignments that are designed to be reflective and to enhance your understanding of the science of reading, both in theory and in action.

-• For: Early Childhood (3 – 6) Montessori credentialed teachers, school leaders, and interventionists
+- For: Early Childhood (3 – 6) Montessori credentialed teachers, school leaders, and interventionists

-• Format: A blend of live (synchronous) experiences held via Zoom and on-demand (asynchronous) content.
+- Format: A blend of live (synchronous) experiences held via Zoom and on-demand (asynchronous) content.
 Recordings of the live sessions are made available to participants.

-• Time Commitment: 36 – 40 hours total (please see timelines below)
+- Time Commitment: 36 – 40 hours total (please see timelines below)

-• CPD Hours: 36 - A certificate of AMS Professional Development Hours will be emailed upon completion.
+- CPD Hours: 36 - A certificate of AMS Professional Development Hours will be emailed upon completion.
 An opportunity to purchase a CEU certificate for 3.6 CEUs will also be made available upon completion of the class at a cost of $28.

 Upon successful completion of the program, you will be awarded an AMS Early Childhood Reading Certificate attesting to your mastery of the program.